 In the past year, what has been the most influential work from your researchers?

-If you are hiring, what makes your organization a great place to work?
+What makes your organization a great place to work?

-Mathematica hires energetic, talented individuals and provides an environment for them to help steer our work and their careers.
+Mathematica hires energetic, talented individuals and provides an environment for them to help steer their work and their careers.
 Employees at all levels are selected for their superior experience, education, and training.
 Being an independent, employee-owned firm gives all of our colleagues a voice in defining and advancing our mission and vision; it also enhances our quality, accountability, and financial strength.
-Our staff aren’t just employees—they are owners working together to help improve public well-being, and each one of them directly contributes to the company’s growth and success
+Our staff aren’t just employees—they are owners working together to improve public well-being, and each one of them directly contributes to the company’s growth and success.

 How many early career professionals do you employ?